Clan MacAulay: Unrelated Irish MacAuleys

 Locations of the three unrelated Irish septs.

 Today some of the McAuleys (and other various spellings of the name) living in Northern Ireland and the Republic of Ireland descend from Clan MacAulay (of Ardincaple).
 However, there are several different clans or septs of native Irish which bear exactly the same and similar names that are unrelated and have no connection at all with Clan MacAulay (of Ardincaple).

 The Mac Amhalghaidh sept originating from lands in County Offaly and County Westmeath derive its name from the Old Irish name Amhalgaidh (just as Clan MacAulay).
 The sept is considered to be of native Irish origin, descending from Niall of the Nine Hostages.
 The chiefs of the sept are recorded in the Irish annals as "chiefs of Calry"; their lands were known in Elizabethan times as "MacGawleys Country".

-The Mac Amhlaoibh sept from County Fermanagh in Ulster derive its name from Amhlaoibh, a Gaelic personal name derived from the Old Norse names Áleifr and Óláfr. he sept traces its descent from Amlaíb (d.1306), younger son of the first Maguire king of Fermanagh—Donn Óc (c.1286–1302).
+The Mac Amhlaoibh sept from County Fermanagh in Ulster derive its name from Amhlaoibh, a Gaelic personal name derived from the Old Norse names Áleifr and Óláfr.
+The sept traces its descent from Amlaíb (d.1306), younger son of the first Maguire king of Fermanagh—Donn Óc (c.1286–1302).
 The family was one of the junior septs that dispossessed other non-Maguire families in the area of the Maguire lordship.
 In consequence of their military actions the family left its mark on the area in the name of the barony of Clanawley in County Fermanagh.